RAHMSA

 Public

-• Postgraduate students in archaeology, museology, heritage science, rock art, etc.
+• Postgraduate students in archaeology, museology, heritage science, rock art;

-• Researchers in archaeology, museology, heritage science, rock art, etc.
+• Researchers in archaeology, museology, heritage science, rock art;

 Costs for the attendees

-For successful applicants there will be no fee to attend the workshop and food and accommodation will be provided for the duration of the workshop.
+Participants attended the workshop free of charge and were provided with food and accommodation for the duration of the workshop.

 Accommodation

-• Ndapewoshali Ashipala (Museums Association of Namibia, Namibia)
+• Ndapewoshali Ndahafa Ilunga (Museums Association of Namibia, Namibia)

 • Ancila Nhamo (University of Zimbabwe, Zimbabwe)